NativeScript/nativescript-facebook/README.md

 nsFacebook.logEvent(FundsAdded, parameters);
 ```
 ## Deep Linking
-The plugin supports Deep Linking on IOS only right now.
+The plugin supports Deep Linking.
 You must register the callback before the application is started:

 In your main.ts file call this before the app is initialized.
 Note: This must be done outside of the application.on(), and only done once;